xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/manual-upgrade-for-xld-10.md

 sidebar_position: 15
 ---

+#  Manual helm to operator upgrade of xld from version 10 to above 22.1 version.

 :::caution
 This is internal documentation.
 This document can be used only if it was recommended by the Support Team.
 :::